top of page

 The History of ODACA

-History originally published in the 25 year Anniverary booklet for ODACA Day 2001, written and produced by Dodi Becker; complied from a variety of sources.
-A special thanks is given to Joan M. Ross and Maralyn Christoffersen.
+The following history was originally published in the 25-year Anniversary booklet for ODACA Day 2001, written and produced by Dodi Becker.
+It was compiled from various sources.
+Joan M. Ross and Maralyn Christoffersen are especially thanked.

-In August 1976 Bess Fantl, and five other doll artists, met at the Fantl home in San Diego, CA to establish the Original Doll Artists Council of America.
-The idea behind ODACA was to promote original doll artists and to encourage all doll artists everywhere in their doll making efforts.
-Most importantly, ODACA would provide an arena in which everyone could share their knowledge and expertise in doll making and original doll collecting.
+In August 1976, Bess Fantl, and five other doll artists, met at the Fantl home in San Diego, California, to establish the Original Doll Artists Council of America.
+The idea behind ODACA was to promote original doll artists and encourage all doll artists everywhere in their doll-making efforts.
+Most importantly, ODACA would provide an arena where everyone could share their knowledge and expertise in doll making and original doll collecting.
 Much has been accomplished since that early time.

 For Bess, ODACA had been one of her most rewarding experiences.
-She was especially proud of being associated with so many fine artists whose hard work and spirit of sharing has made the organization what it is: because ODACA is its members.
-Despite distance, all the artists have worked together, united by a common bond - a love of dolls and a love of creating original dolls.
-Today they continue to share their dolls, and their knowledge with collectors, so that many others will find the joy and fulfillment that they have found in their art forms.
+She was especially proud of being associated with so many fine artists whose hard work and spirit of sharing have made the organization what it is today - because ODACA is its members.
+Despite the distance, all the artists have worked together, united by a common bond - a love of dolls and a love of creating original dolls.
+Today, they continue to share their dolls and their knowledge with collectors so that many others will find the joy and fulfillment that they have found in their art forms.

-Each year the original doll artists are featured in a day long celebration that is known as ODACA Day.
-This special day is held annually on the first Sunday of the annual United Federation of Doll Clubs (UFDC) national convention at the same location as the convention.
+Each year, the original doll artists are featured in a day-long celebration that is known as ODACA Day.
+This special day is held annually on the first Sunday of the annual United Federation of Doll Clubs (UFDC) national convention at the same location as the ODACA event.
 ODACA wishes to thank the United Federation of Doll Clubs for the strong support that has been given to ODACA.

 The contemporary doll artist is vital to the collectors of the future.
-Without the artist what would there be for the collector to collect - or for the historian to study?
-The story of ODACA and its artists will endure - they will survive and be the "finds" at auctions and dolls shows - proudly displayed in the homes of the present and the treasures of the future.
+Without the artist, what would there be for the collector to collect—or for the historian to study?
+The story of ODACA and its artists will endure—they will survive and be the "finds" at auctions and doll shows—proudly displayed in homes of the present and becoming treasures of the future.

 ODACA History Timeline